 Under 1.5 years 200 hours

 1.5 - 7.5 years 320 hours

 7.5 - 15 years 360 hours

 15 - 25 years 400 hours

 25 years 408 hours

 26 years 416 hours

 27 years 424 hours

-28 years plus 7 hours each additional v
+28 years plus 7 hours each additional year

-- (e) An employee may elect to receive cash payment for up to a maximum of forty (40) hours of accumulated vacation hours annually except that all cash outs shall be suspended during furlough or fiscal emergency periods, however, effective for FY 202320/202421, 2021/2022 and 202422/202523 only, an employee may elect to receive a cash payment for a maximum of forty (40) hours of theirhis/her unused accumulated vacation balance after the use of a scheduled vacation of forty (40) consecutive hours or more in that same or prior fiscal year.- To utilize this option, employees must maintain a balance of (forty) (40) accrued vacation hours after the cash payment.- When in effect, this option may be exercised once per fiscal year.
-Employees may elect this option by December 31 of each year for the cash out the following calendar year.- The cash out election is irrevocable and the City will follow IRS regulations regarding cash payment of leave. - (f) Vacation Cash Out Upon Separation.
+- (e) An employee may elect to receive cash payment for up to a maximum of forty (40) hours of accumulated vacation hours annually except that all cash outs shall be suspended during furlough or fiscal emergency periods, however, effective for FY 2023/2024 and 2024/2025 only, an employee may elect to receive a cash payment for a maximum of forty (40) hours of their unused accumulated vacation balance after the use of a scheduled vacation of forty (40) consecutive hours or more in that same or prior fiscal year.
+To utilize this option, employees must maintain a balance of forty (40) accrued vacation hours after the cash payment.
+When in effect, this option may be exercised once per fiscal year.
+Employees may elect this option by December 31 of each year for the cash out the following calendar year.
+The cash out election is irrevocable and the City will follow IRS regulations regarding cash payment of leave. - (f) Vacation Cash Out Upon Separation.